skukla/buildright-eds/docs/PHASE-8-REQUIRED-SCRIPTS.md

 ## Success Criteria

-- [ ] All 7 scripts created and tested
+- [ ] All 8 scripts created and tested
 - [ ] 20 custom attributes registered in Commerce
 - [ ] 70 simple products created in Commerce
 - [ ] 92 variant products created in Commerce
 - [ ] 15 bundle products created in Commerce
+- [ ] 3 inventory sources created in Commerce (MSI)
+- [ ] Inventory assigned to all 177 products
 - [ ] 5 demo customers created in Commerce
 - [ ] All products synced to ACO
 - [ ] All attributes synced to ACO
+- [ ] All inventory synced to ACO
 - [ ] Validation script passes all checks
 - [ ] Products visible in ACO Admin UI
 - [ ] Attributes filterable in ACO GraphQL
+- [ ] Inventory sources visible in ACO

 ---